JetBrains/intellij-sdk-docs/topics/appendix/api_notable/api_notable_list_2022.md

 Injection Text Formatting
 : Delegation of formatting can be controlled using dedicated [extension point](language_injection.md#formatting).

+### IntelliJ IDEA 2022.3

+Unbundled plugins
+: Several plugins (Haml, Jakarta EE: WebSockets, Spring WebSocket, Stylus, Tapestry, Vaadin, ZKM-Unscramble) have been unbundled.
+The IDE will suggest installation if the project contains related framework dependency.
+If your plugin depends on them, users will need to install them from the [JetBrains Marketplace](https://plugins.jetbrains.com).

 ## 2022.2

 ### IntelliJ Platform 2022.2